feathersjs/docs/guides/chat/service.md

 ## What's next?

 With just one command, we created a fully functional REST and real-time API endpoint.
-Before we dive into authentication and processing data, [let's create a simple web application](./frontend.md) that uses our new chat message endpoint.
+Next, let's [add authentication](./authentication.md) and make sure messages only go to users that are allowed to see them.